Comic book convention: Wizard dominates the 2010s; con wars

 Wizard Entertainment purchased the Chicago Comicon in 1997 to expand from its core publishing business into trade/consumer conventions.
 The renamed "Wizard World Chicago" was the template for a new kind of convention that shifted its emphasis from actual comic books to ancillary elements of popular culture fandom: celebrity performers, movies, television, video games, and toys – "comic conventions" almost in name only.
 By 2006, Wizard World Chicago boasted a weekend attendance of more than 58,000 people.

 In 2002, Wizard produced "Wizard World East" in Philadelphia, a still-ongoing show (now known as "FanExpo Philadelphia").
 The company added ongoing shows in Texas in 2003, Los Angeles in 2004, and Boston in 2005.
 In 2007–2008, Wizard held conventions in Los Angeles, Philadelphia, Chicago, and Texas.
 Beginning in 2009, Wizard made a concerted push to dominate the North American convention circuit.
 The company began by starting new shows in various cities, and then by acquiring existing conventions, such as New York City's longest-running multigenre popular culture convention, the Big Apple Convention, and the Paradise Comics Toronto Comicon.

 Wizard's 2010 "North American Comic Con" tour included shows in Toronto, Anaheim, Philadelphia, Chicago, New York City, Austin, and Boston.
-As part of a "major offensive against Reed Exhibitions' New York Comic Con," Wizard scheduled "three East Coast shows in a row — the New England Comic-Con in Boston on October 1-3, Big Apple the same weekend, and the new New Jersey Comic-Con the weekend after, on October 15-17."
-This was the beginning of what came to be known as the "Con Wars": in fact, Wizard originally scheduled the 2010 Big Apple Comic Con for October 7–10, the exact same dates as the previously scheduled 2010 New York Comic Con.
+As part of a "major offensive against Reed Exhibitions' New York Comic Con," Wizard scheduled "three East Coast shows in a row—the New England Comic-Con in Boston on October 1-3, Big Apple the same weekend, and the new New Jersey Comic-Con the weekend after, on October 15-17."
+That was the beginning of what came to be known as the "Con Wars": in fact, Wizard originally scheduled the 2010 Big Apple Comic Con for October 7–10, the exact same dates as the previously scheduled 2010 New York Comic Con.
 After a public outcry, Wizard moved the dates of its 2010 New York convention to October 1–3.
 (Ultimately, the "Wizard World New York Experience" conventions were not successful; the company omitted New York entirely in 2012 and gave up the New York market after 2013.)

 In 2013, Wizard produced conventions in 13 cities, expanding to 20 in 2014.

-This increase of Wizard-produced conventions resulted in accusations that the entertainment behemoth was deliberately trying to cause its competitors to fail.
-However, many praised Wizard's professional and standardized method of producing conventions.
+The increase of Wizard-produced conventions resulted in accusations that the entertainment behemoth was deliberately trying to cause its competitors to fail.
+However, many lauded Wizard's professional and standardized method of producing conventions.

 In 2015, however, Wizard lost $4.25 million in revenue and cut back from 25 to 19 convention events in 2016.
-By 2018, the company was producing thirteen annual conventions around the U.S.

-The COVID-19 pandemic harmed the convention business worldwide.
+By 2018, the company was producing thirteen annual conventions around the U.S. The COVID-19 pandemic harmed the convention business worldwide.
 Most 2020 conventions scheduled for after mid-March of that year were canceled, and many were displayed online only in 2021.
 Wizard World had only six in-person conventions in 2021, and that August the company announced it would be selling the convention events business to FanExpo, with the final Wizard World Chicago show occurring in October.